Behavioral Medicine Service

 The goal of the Behavioral Medicine Service is to provide behavioral health expertise as a co-treating discipline to patients seen by interprofessional treatment teams linked with the referring medical specialty so that the patient’s emotional and behavioral health needs can be addressed within the context of their overall medical care.
 The service operates under the premise that integrated behavioral medicine has the potential to benefit both patients and providers by improving access to behavioral health care for medically compromised individuals.
 Primary goals of this service are to: improve adherence and adjustment to medical illness and medical treatments; target psychosocial issues, lifestyle and health behaviors (e.g., physical activity, dietary practices, sleep, tobacco and other substance use) affecting health and wellness; address issues of pain management, stress tolerance, addictions, and coping; and to help prevent the development of more serious mental health disorders through early detection and intervention.

-Behavioral Medicine fellows receive in-depth training within a number of team-based specialty medical services that align with their primary training goals and interests, while also receiving training in core health behavior domains (sleep, smoking and pain) that are common between clinical services and patient populations.
+Behavioral Medicine fellows receive in-depth training within a number of team-based specialty medical services that align with their primary training goals and interests.

 Within each of these medical services, Behavioral Medicine fellows consult with medical providers and their interdisciplinary teams and provide evidence-based assessment and intervention services to medically ill patients using evidence-based behavioral, cognitive-behavioral, acceptance-based, and mindfulness-based therapeutic approaches.

 Fellows also attend and participate in a number of weekly multidisciplinary team meetings and case conferences.
-These may include Psychological Medicine case conferences and service rounds, Tobacco Treatment Service team meetings, inpatient Palliative Care Rounds, Palliative Care Interdisciplinary Team Meetings, Liver Transplant Recipient Review Committee, Liver Donor Advocacy Meeting, Sleep Medicine conferences, the Peripheral Vascular Interventions (PVI) conference, and a host of other interdisciplinary seminars and workshops with advanced fellows in psychiatry, pulmonary care, sleep medicine and internal medicine, (cardio)vascular medicine, depending on their current rotation.
+These may include Psychological Medicine case conferences, Tobacco Treatment Service team meetings, Palliative Care Rounds, Psycho-Oncology Team Meetings, Liver Transplant Recipient Review Committee, Liver Donor Advocacy Meeting, Sleep Medicine conferences, and a host of other interdisciplinary seminars and workshops which may be attended by advanced fellows in psychiatry, palliative care, addiction medicine, pulmonary care, sleep medicine and internal medicine depending on fellow’s rotation.

 Primary and Secondary Clinical Placements: